-We’ll be covering the web dashboard in this post, however you can see photos and all the details of the hardware in the field in our blog post on Monitoring Water Usage in Southern California.
+We’ll be covering your water well monitoring systems with web dashboards in this post.
+You can see more photos and details of the hardware in the field in our blog post on Monitoring Water Usage in California.

-There you’ll see how we used Valarm compatible sensor hubs, 4-20mA, and PWM pulse counter sensors along with long range WiFi to send real-time information from water flowmeters and pressure transducers to Tools.Valarm.net.
+You’ll see how we use Valarm compatible sensor hubs, 4-20mA, and PWM pulse counter sensors along with long range WiFi to send real-time information from water flowmeters and pressure transducers to Tools.Valarm.net.

 A key point to note is that this deployment uses hardware from a variety of manufacturers, e.g., the flowmeters are made by McCrometer and the pressure transducers / water well depth sensors are made by In-Situ.
 This is a distinct advantage of Valarm since we’ll help you to:

 - Get the data from any and all of your sensors in the field, since we’re an open platform we’re happy to work with various sensor makers and manufacturers